Car1erX/xr-fusion-essentials/README.md

 Properties

+**Must be set manually** - XRGrabInteractable - The main XRGrabInteractible component.
 ```csharp
 NetworkedGrabInteractible.interactible
 ```

-**Must be set manually** - XRGrabInteractable - the main XRGrabInteractible component
+bool - Returns if the interactible is cuurently selected.
 ```csharp
 NetworkedGrabInteractible.isSelected
 ```
-bool - returns if the interactible is being held

 ## Other info